ccapdev1920T2/s11g6/README.md

 ### Built With
 - [VSCODE](https://code.visualstudio.com/) - used for coding
 - [Google Chrome](https://www.google.com/chrome/?brand=CHBD&gclid=EAIaIQobChMI45uWqp7d6AIVCgRgCh0yDQVFEAAYASAAEgLDCPD_BwE&gclsrc=aw.ds) - used for accessing the website
+- Heroku Used for Phase 3 of the project in accessing the application online
 ### Contributing

 ### Versioning